Energy Security Outlook

 This question is for testing whether or not you are a human visitor and to prevent automated spam submissions.

-• The national controlled hydro storage position has slightly improved since last months update and now sits at 83% of the historic mean as of 28 April.
+• The national controlled hydro storage position has slightly improved since last month's update and now sits at 98% of the historic mean as of 24 July.

-• The Electricity Risk Curves (ERCs) for 2025 and 2026 have increased relative to the March update, indicating a higher risk.
-The increase is largely due to a decrease in forecasted gas supply.
+• The Electricity Risk Curves (ERCs) for August 2025 and throughout 2026 have dropped relative to the June update.
+This is due to an increase to coal stockpile forecasts, gas storage and forecast gas production.

 The graphs below compare New Zealand and South Island controlled storage to the relevant Electricity Risk Status Curves.